Contribution-Guided Asymmetric Learning for Robust Multimodal Fusion under Imbalance and Noise: Method

+The overall contribution of a modality, $ W^m $, combines both the marginal contribution and the dynamic potential of the modality within the multimodal system.
+The unnormalized contribution score $ W(m,t) $ is defined as the product of these two components:

+Where $ \phi(m) $ represents the marginal contribution of modality $ m $, and $ R^m(t) $ represents the relative performance improvement of modality $ m $ at epoch $ t $, compared to the average performance of the previous $ n $ epochs.
+In this paper, $ n $ is set to 5.
+The larger the value of $ W(m) $, the more the model relies on modality $ m $ for decision-making, reflecting the reliability of that modality's information and its collaborative effectiveness within the multimodal system.

-To simplify the computation while preserving the core idea of Shapley values (i.e., fairly evaluating the marginal contribution of a participant to a coalition), we define the marginal contribution \(\phi(m)\) of modality \(m\) as the average relative performance improvement when it is added to the complete modality system.
-Specifically, it is calculated by comparing the log-likelihood difference in predicted probabilities of the true labels between the full model, which includes all modalities, and a model excluding modality \(m\):
+To simplify the computation while retaining the core idea of Shapley values \cite{shapley1953value}, which fairly evaluates the marginal contribution of a participant to a coalition, we define the marginal contribution $\phi(m)$ of modality $m$ as the average relative performance improvement brought by its inclusion in the complete modality system.
+Specifically, it is computed by comparing the log-likelihood difference of the prediction probabilities on the true labels between the full model (including all modalities) and a model where modality $ m $ is excluded: